OmecronBlazor/VitalCodingAssignment/README.md

 # VitalCodingAssignment
-The main objective of this project is to group a list of patient demographic information by their name.
+The main objective of this assignment is to group a list of patient demographic information by their name.

 # Requires
 Python 3.7